 Lavender is an indica strain created by Soma Seeds.
 This indica dominant hybrid can have effects ranging from mild to heavy body sedation, depending on phenotype.
 Also called Lavender Kush, Lavender is known for its distinct floral aroma.
-Lavender is a perfect strain for casual relaxation and can take the edge off stress with just a couple of puffs.
 Its THC content varies from batch to batch, and the psychoactive effects are always mild.
 Growing Lavender should be done by semi-experienced gardeners, given attentiveness the maintenance requires.

 Overview of Lavender

 Lavender is an 80% indica, 20% sativa hybrid.
 Its somewhat even balance extends to its appearance, with Lavender buds being dense and rounded.
 Thanks to the Afghani genetics in its background, this strain produces a ton of resin.
 Even when nugs are quite dry, they still put up a good deal of resistance to being broken up and ground.